yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

  - Save
  - ···
  - Test implementation of game:
-     - Drag to fill the grid
+     - Drag to fill the grid cells
      - ...
 ￼
 * Glass-box testing